Chess opening: Classification of chess openings

-The Indian systems (1.d4 Nf6) are the most important of the Semi-Closed Games, and warrant separate treatment.
+The Indian systems (1.d4 Nf6) are the most important of the semi-closed games, and warrant separate treatment.

 Open games: 1.e4 e5

 White starts by playing 1.e4 (moving their king pawn two spaces).
-This is the most popular opening move and it has many strengths—it immediately works on controlling the center, and it frees two pieces (the queen and a bishop).
+This is the most popular opening move and it has many strengths—it immediately works on controlling the center, and it activates two pieces (the queen and a bishop).
 The oldest openings in chess follow 1.e4.
 Bobby Fischer rated 1.e4 as "Best by test."
 On the downside, 1.e4 places a pawn on an undefended square and weakens d4 and f4.
 If Black mirrors White's move and replies with 1...e5, the result is an open game.

 The most popular second move for White is 2.Nf3 attacking Black's king pawn, preparing for a kingside castle, and anticipating the advance of the queen pawn to d4.
 Black's most common reply is 2...Nc6, which usually leads to the Ruy Lopez (3.Bb5), Scotch Game (3.d4), or Italian Game (3.Bc4).
 If Black instead maintains symmetry and counterattacks White's center with 2...Nf6 then the Petrov's Defense results.
 The Philidor Defense (2...d6) is not popular in modern chess because it allows White an easy space advantage while Black's position remains cramped and passive, although solid.
 Other responses to 2.Nf3 are not seen in master play.

 The most popular alternatives to 2.Nf3 are the Vienna Game (2.Nc3), the Bishop's Opening (2.Bc4), and the King's Gambit (2.f4).
 These openings have some similarities with each other, in particular the Bishop's Opening frequently transposes to variations of the Vienna Game.
 The King's Gambit was extremely popular in the 19th century.
-White sacrifices a pawn for quick development and to pull a black pawn out of the center.
+White sacrifices a pawn for quick development and to divert a black pawn from the center.
 The Vienna Game also frequently features attacks on the Black center by means of a f2–f4 pawn advance.

 In the Center Game (2.d4) White immediately opens the center but if the pawn is to be recovered after 2...exd4, White must contend with a slightly premature queen development after 3.Qxd4.
 An alternative is to sacrifice one or two pawns, for example in the Danish Gambit.

 Many other variations after 1.e4 e5 have been studied; see Open Game for details.